 We run simulations individually for each of the 352 anchor points with two different radii for the six mobility scenarios introduced above.
 Individual runs are used to isolate anchor zones from the impact of neighboring ones.
 In these scenarios, we use tiny messages so that message transfers are never aborted because nodes move out of range.
-Each node generates a message when it comes within 0.5r of the anchor point, but message generation per node is limited to one message per 30 min (this yields from 1350 messages for Sx(200, 200) to 9350 messages for Lx(500, 500) per 24 hours simulation time in the busiest spots.
+Each node generates a message when it comes within $\frac{1}{2}r$ of the anchor point, but message generation per node is limited to one message per 30 min.
+This yields from 1350 messages for Sx(200,200) to 9350 messages for Lx(500,500) per 24 hours simulation time in the busiest spots.
 Next we consider the spatial distribution of the probability that content floats for up to one hour for all S10 scenarios.
-We additionally validate criticality condition (4), which defines a condition under which a message will stay available with a high probability.
-To this end, the parameters for the mean number of customers N, the mean sojourn time $1/\mu$ and the mean contact rate ν for each anchor zone were also estimated from the simulation data.
+We additionally validate criticality condition (4) that defines a condition under which a message are will stay available with a high probability.
+To this end, the parameters for the mean number of customers N, the mean sojourn time $1/\mu$ and the mean contact rate ν for each anchor zone were also estimated from the simulation data (cf. section V).

 Figure 4 depicts the value of the criticality factor $N\nu/\mu$ as well as the spatial probability that the content is available up to one hour in each anchor zone.
-Left column corresponds to the case with $r=a=200\,\mathrm{m}$, and the right column to $r=a=500\,\mathrm{m}$.
-In both columns, the left figure shows
+The left column corresponds to the case with $r=a=200\,\mathrm{m}$, and the right column to $r=a=500\,\mathrm{m}$.
+In both columns, the left figure shows the observed floating probability (fraction of messages that is available at the end of $T{\rm ttl}=1\rm h$), and the right figure the corresponding criticality factor.
+From top to bottom, the number of nodes increases: 126 nodes, 252 nodes and 504 nodes.